getreu/tp-note/doc/source/index.md

        cargo install tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

+   In case you experience compilation errors in dependend crates, replace `cargo install tp-note` with the following:

+       cargo install --locked tp-note

    If you can do without error message popup boxes (for example on a headless system), no GTK is required.
 In this case all error messages are dumped on the console from where you started _Tp-Note_ into `stderr`.

        cargo install --no-default-features --features viewer tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

    In case minimal binary size with minimal dependencies matters to you, it is possible to compile _Tp-Note_ without the message-box and the viewer feature.
 This spares roughly half of the dependencies and 70% of the binary size compared to the full featured version.

        cargo install --no-default-features tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

-  Even though, the no-viewer version is deprived of it's internal HTTP server and markup renderer, limited HTML export is always available (see: `tp-note --export=`).
+   Even though, the no-viewer version is deprived of it's internal HTTP server and markup renderer, limited HTML export is always available (see:
+   `tp-note --export=`).
 This way you can comfortably follow hyperlinks in your note files with any text based web browser, e.g. `lynx`.

    See also the user manual for a more detailed installation description.

 This project follows [Semantic Versioning](https://semver.org/).